christianp/watchmake/README.md

 The file should contain some YAML in the following format:

 ```
-default_make:  # A list ofmake targets to run
+default_make:  # A list of make targets to run
 extensions:    # A list of file extensions that should trigger make.
 If not given, all files trigger make.
 path:          # A list of subdirectories to watch.
 If not given, all subdirectories under this one are watched.
 ```